How Much Bitcoin Developers Earn in Different Countries

 The Most Demanded Skills in a Bitcoin Development Team

 Despite the volatility of crypto markets, blockchain-related jobs continue to see a steep climb.
 And as more businesses continue to explore the blockchain possibilities, blockchain developers are quickly becoming a premium.
-According to a 2018 Emerging Jobs Report by Linkedin, blockchain developers have been crowned as the fastest emerging career with all the job postings related to these skill on the platform growing 33-fold between 2018 and 2019.
-Moreover, any bitcoin developer capable of creating blockchain distributed ledger will appreciate the fact that the demand for these skill set grew by 200% in 2018.
+According to a Emerging Jobs Report by Linkedin, blockchain developers have been crowned as the fastest emerging career with all the job postings related to these skill on the platform growing 33-fold in 2019.
+Moreover, any bitcoin developer capable of creating blockchain distributed ledger will appreciate the fact that the demand for these skill set grew by 200% in 2019.

 Surprisingly, the same report shows that previously dominant sectors like finance are slowly losing traction.
 This is probably an indication that more and more industries are breaking into the cryptocurrency space breaking the dominance of traditional institutions.